knn1989/brostrend-ax900-linux-driver/README.md

 ```

 ### Step 6: Load the Module
 The installation script appends `_git` to the driver name to prevent conflicts with default, incomplete kernel drivers.
-Load the correct module by running:
+Load the module by running:

 ```bash
 sudo modprobe rtw89_8851bu_git